December 15, 2014

 Benefits of volunteering

 As a volunteer, you will have the chance to be a part of the largest conference and trade show for the animal protection community in the world.
 It is a great opportunity for those seeking to expand their knowledge, develop professionally, and recharge their commitment and passion for working with and on behalf of animals.
-Also, volunteers will receive a $40 discount off conference registration if they volunteer for a minimum of 4 hours.
+Also, volunteers will receive a $40 discount off the price of full conference registration if they volunteer for a minimum of 4 hours.

 Becoming a volunteer